 My dog goes nuts when he sees me drinking from a plastic water bottle from the grocery store.
 He knows I will give him the bottle after I finish drinking from it and that thing will get plastered in a matter of minutes once he gets a hold of it.
-I think he likes the sound it makes when he's flattening it out.
-After he is satisfied with his work, he is usually exhausted.
+He loves the crackling sound it makes as he flattens it out.
+After he is satisfied with his work, he's usually exhausted.

 Take the bottle away after he flattens it out.
 Teach him to "drop it" on command once he finishes tearing it up and reward him immediately when he does.